 A supported KVM environment must already be set up before you can deploy the vSMS software.
-For more information, see System requirements.
+For more information, see System requirements on page 1.

-If you are deploying the vSMS on OpenStack, go to Deploy the vSMS software on OpenStack
+If you are deploying the vSMS on OpenStack, go to Deploy the vSMS software on OpenStack on page 12